connojd/extended_apis/README.md

 make
 ```

-Note that not all versions of each OS is supported.
+Note that not every version of each OS is supported.

 ## Startup / Teardown